asiannn/asiannn/README.md

 # hey, i'm Andrew 👋

-high school senior in charlotte, nc. building things on the web (proud claude max 20x user).
+high school senior in charlotte, nc. building things on the web (proud claude max 20x, codex 20x user).

 ### what i'm working on